dhlab-basel/Sipi/README.md

 ## Prerequisites ##

+### Secure HTTP (https) ###

+SIPI supports secure connections (SSL).
+However, OpenSLL must be installed on the computer.
+On Linux, you just have to install the openssl RPMs (including the development version), on OS X use brew.

+** The OpenSSL libraries and includes are _not_ downloaded by cmake! **

+Cmake checks if OpenSSL is installed and compiles the support for it automatically.
+In order to use SIPI with secure connections, You need to install a certificate (see the config file example "config/sipi.config.lua" for instructions.

 ### General
 - a working c++11 compiler (gcc >= v5.3 or clang)
 - cmake > 2.8.0 (for Mac, see below)